It is advisable to be aware of Zimbabwe visa requirements before travelling to the country.

 There Are 3 Categories:

-Category A: The nationals of these countries do NOT require a Visa.
+Category A: Nationals of these countries do NOT require a Visa.

 No action is required, entry is granted at any border post.